+Students who plan to transfer to the Pre-BSCI program are strongly encouraged to transfer in the fall semester of their second year of school.
 Students will be required to complete or be in the process of completing all pre-building science classes before applying to the professional program.
 Transfer students are not directly admitted into the Building Science Professional Program.
 They must apply to enter the professional program as described in the Building Science Academic Standards (also in the AU Bulletin).